-Full of umami flavour, this warm roast pumpkin, chorizo and feta salad is drizzled with a sweet and tangy honey balsamic vinaigrette.
+Full of umami flavour, this warm roast pumpkin feta salad is studded with tasty chorizo and drizzled with a sweet and tangy honey balsamic vinaigrette.
 It will make your taste buds very happy!
-Ready in around 40 minutes, it makes a great easy midweek meal. it also takes simple entertaining to next level delicious!
+Ready in around 40 minutes, it makes a great easy midweek meal.
+It also takes simple entertaining to next level delicious!

-- deliciously caramelised roasted butternut squash (different types of pumpkin work too)
+- deliciously caramelized roasted pumpkin (butternut squash will work too)

 - peppery slices of pan-fried chorizo